 8. Borrow From Family

 Just remember that it could strain family relationships if you fail to pay back the loan.
-It’s a good idea to have a plan in place to repay your relative(s) as well as create boundaries, so both parties feel good about the arrangement.
+It’s a good idea to have a plan in place to repay your relative(s), as well as create boundaries so both parties feel good about the arrangement.

 9. HRSA Loans

-The Department of Health and Human Services (HHS), through the HRSA, also offers several loans for health services students.
-For example, Health Professions Student Loans are available to individuals who study pharmacy (as well as dentistry, optometry, podiatry, or veterinary medicine).
-Pharmacy students who show financial need may also be able to tap into Loans for Disadvantaged Students (LDS).
-Health professions student loans have fixed interest rates of 5%, lower than both Direct Unsubsidized Loans and PLUS loans.
-They also allow 12 months of grace periods, while most other loans only offer six months of grace periods.
-In addition, health professions loans are subsidized, which means you don’t pay interest on the loan while you’re in school, nor do you pay additional loan fees.
+For example, Health Professions Student Loans are available to individuals who study pharmacy, as well as dentistry, optometry, podiatric medicine, or veterinary medicine.
+Pharmacy students who show financial need may also be able to tap into Loans for Disadvantaged Students.
+Health Professions Student Loans have fixed interest rates of 5%, which is lower than both Direct Unsubsidized Loans and grad PLUS loans.

-However, they come with a few downsides: Not all schools participate, and there are no set borrowing limits.
+These loans also allow a 12-month grace period, while most other loans only offer six months.
+In addition, Health Professions Student Loans are subsidized, which means you don’t pay interest on the loan while you’re in school, and you do not pay additional loan fees.
+However, they come with a few downsides: not all schools participate, and there are no set borrowing limits.
 You also can’t tap into income-driven repayment plans or PSLF.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.